Skip to main content

 The property found

-A 3-bedroom flat of 65 sqm on the 2nd floor of an 18th-century cut-stone building, facing entirely onto a paved courtyard with a century-old lime tree.
+A 3-room flat of 65 sqm on the 2nd floor of an 18th-century cut-stone building, facing entirely onto a paved courtyard with a century-old lime tree.
 Not a single window on the street side.
 The silence, in the very heart of the Marais, was striking.

 The co-ownership of 12 units was exclusively residential (no commercial premises on the ground floor), with contained charges of 250 euros/month.
 The building rules explicitly prohibited short-term tourist rentals.